Find Healthcare Schools

 Private not-for-profit Public vs. Private

-There are 6,265 students at Aurora in total, 4,158 of which are undergraduates, and of those, 3,822 are full-time.
+There are 4,158 undergraduates at Aurora, of which 3,822 are full-time, and there are 6,265 students altogether.
 It takes the average Aurora undergraduate about 4.3 years to complete their degree.

-The school doesn’t accept everyone who applies - it has an acceptance rate of 84%.
+Around 86% of students who apply get accepted.
 Of the accepted students, 41% are men and 59% are women.

 #24